 API availability

 Formstack exposes a Documents API and a Sign Open API, both REST-based.
-A developer API overview covers authentication and basic operations.
-The API layer sits on top of the visual builder, so it works best if you're extending Formstack workflows rather than building entirely custom pipelines.
+The API layer sits on top of the visual builder, so use it to extend Formstack workflows rather than build entirely custom pipelines.

 Summary table